DiegoVallejoDev/With.sh/README.md

 Safely sets a environment or not variable to a value then runs a command and then restores the variable to its original value

-#### ⚠️ Warning: work in progress there has been a problem with the restore of the variable if PATH is changed in the command
+#### ⚠️ Warning: work in progress there has been a problem with the restore of the variable if PATH is changed with this

 ### Usage:
   ```With varname value command```